Bears-R-Us/arkouda/README.md

 ### Log Channels

-Arkouda logs can be written either to the console (default) or to the arkouda.log file located in the Arkouda deployment directory.
+Arkouda logs can be written either to the console (default) or to the arkouda.log file located in the .arkouda directory.
 To enable log output to the arkouda.log file, start Arkouda as follows with the --logChannel flag:

 ```
 ./arkouda_server --logChannel=LogChannel.FILE